Austin Music Timeline (1900's-present)

 (1933) Threadgills opens

-• First opens as a service station and local hang out for traveling musicians
+• First opens as a service station and local hang out for traveling musicians and hosted nightly jam sessions including legendary Jimmie Rodgers.

-• Later became a favorite local hang out to Janis Joplin
+• Later became a favorite local hang-out to Janis Joplin

 (1940-1999) Liberty Lunch opens its doors

 • Opened as an eatery in 1940 and later evolved into a live music venue in the 70's featuring all genres of music from Rock, Ska, Punk and Country.
-Sadly, it was forced to shut its doors in 1999 due to Austin's Downtown redevelopment of the late 1990's.
+Sadly, it was forced to shut its doors in 1999 due to Austin's Downtown redevelopment of the late 1990s.

 (1948) Rev. Albert Lavada Durst becomes first African American disc jockey on KVET, Austin's own radio station.

-• After joining forces with KVET owner, Jim Connally in the mid 1940's opened the station to African American and Mexican American broadcasts.
+• After joining forces with KVET owner, Jim Connally in the mid 1940s opened the station to African American and Mexican American broadcasts.

 • Known as the jive talking 'Hep Cat' on his radio show entitled the Rosewood Ramble, he became popular with college students introducing them to Jazz and Rhythm and Blues.